Fort Atkinson

 Today, Washington County thrives as a vibrant and close-knit community, with a strong emphasis on preserving its cultural heritage and promoting economic growth.
 The county celebrates its history through various events, festivals, and local museums, providing residents and visitors alike with a deeper understanding of its past and the important role it plays in Nebraska history.

-This timeline provides a concise overview of the key events in the history of Washington County, Nebraska.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Washington County, Nebraska.

 • 1854 - Washington County, NE was officially organized as a county.